geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

     information about the `SimulatorAccess` class.

--   Writing a new postprocessor typically requires a fair amount of knowledge how to leverage the DEAL.II library to extract information from the solution.
+-   Writing a new postprocessor typically requires a fair amount of knowledge how to leverage the deal.II library to extract information from the solution.
 The existing postprocessors are certainly good examples to start from in trying to understand how to do this.